f01o-top/NyphorLib/README.md

 ## License

 ```
-GPL v3.0 License — see LICENSE file for details.
+MIT License — see LICENSE file for details.
 ```

 <br>